Native vs Hybrid vs PWA: Making the Right Choice for your Mobile App

 Ambab Recommendation: Native applications undoubtedly give the best user experience and are resilient when it comes to performance.
-So we recommend to build native applications when the application is expected to have a lot of graphical interactions, use of different sensors like bluetooth, gyroscope, accelerometer etc.
+So we recommend building native applications when the application is expected to have a lot of graphical interactions, use of different sensors like Bluetooth, gyroscope, accelerometer, etc.

 It must be noted that native development needs efforts and expertise of both, iOS and Android.
 Hence, overall it would be more expensive to develop and maintain the application.

-Hybrid apps: Hybrid apps are those that are developed using a single code language for multiple platform.
+Hybrid apps: Hybrid apps are those that are developed using a single code language for multiple platforms.

 - Hybrid mobile apps’ architecture, rely on plugins to access the built-in features of a device.
 The disadvantage of such a method is that those plugins can be out of date or unreliable

 - Some frameworks support hot deployments which makes it easier to roll out updates